johnspray74/ALAExample/README.md

 This purpose of this project is an example application of ALA ([Abstraction Layered Architecture](AbstractionLayeredArchitecture.md)).

-It's not about what the application itself does, it's about how all the code mechanics of an application conforming to this architecture works by example.
+It's not about what the application itself does, it's about how all the code mechanics of an application conforming to this architecture work.